rabbitmq/rabbitmq-website/site/consumers.md

 over the network or delivered but unacknowledged).
 This can avoid consumer overload.

 This feature, together with consumer acknowledgements are a subject of a [separate documentation guide](/confirms.html).

+## <a id="metrics-capacity" class="anchor" href="#metrics-capacity">The Consumer Capacity Metric</a>

+RabbitMQ [management UI](/management.html) as well as [monitoring data](/monitoring.html) endpoints such as that for [Prometheus scraping](/prometheus.html) display a metric called consumer capacity (previously consumer utilisation) for individual queues.

+The metric is computed as a fraction of the time that the queue is able to immediately deliver messages to consumers.
+It helps the operator notice conditions where it **may** be worthwhile adding more consumers (application instances) to the queue.

+If this number is less than 100%, the queue leader replica may be able to deliver messages faster if:

+ * There were more consumers or
+ * The consumers spent less time processing deliveries or
+ * The consumer channels used a higher [prefetch value](#prefetch)

+Consumer capacity will be 0% for queues that have no consumers.
+For queues that have online consumers but no message flow, the value will be 100%: the idea is that any number of consumers can sustain this kind of delivery rate.

+Note that consumer capacity is merely a hint.
+Consumer applications can and should collect more specific metrics about their operations to help with sizing and any possible capacity changes.

 ## <a id="unsubscribing" class="anchor" href="#unsubscribing">Cancelling a Consumer (Unsubscribing)</a>